patricksu/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 161-185).
+My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 167-178).
 It has a total of 7 convolution layers followed by 3 fully connected layers.
-Each convolution and fully connected layer is followed by ELU activations to introduce nonlinearity (code line 166~189), and the data is normalized in the model using a Keras lambda layer (code line 168).
+Each convolution and fully connected layer is followed by ELU activations to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 165).
 A 1x1 filter with depth 3 is used to transform the color space of the images.
 Research has shown that different color spaces are better suited for different applications.

 ####2.
 Attempts to reduce overfitting in the model

-To reduce overfitting, the model contains three dropout layers which follow sets of convolution layers (model.py lines 173, 178, 183).
-I used Udacity's provided data as well as my own recovery data to train the model.
+To reduce overfitting, the model contains three dropout layers which follow sets of convolution layers (model.py lines 170, 175, 180).
+I attempted to use Udacity's provided data as well as my own recovery data to train the model.
 The Udacity data is randomly split into training and validation data (20% validation).
 Each model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 191).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 188).
 I used the default starting learning rate of 0.001 (also tested other rates but they do not make much difference.)
 The Dropout rate is 0.3, less than normally used 0.5, as this dataset is not big.
 Using 0.2 did not help addressing overfitting problem.
 So 0.3 is a good tradeoff point.
 Batch_size is picked as 32: the biggest allowed by my GPU memory.
 The steering angle offset I used on the left and right camera images is 0.25.

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I collected recovery andreverse driving and added these data to the Udacity dataset.
+I collected recovery and reverse driving and added these data to the Udacity dataset.
 However the combined dataset did not work well.
 As shown by the steering angle histograms of the Udacity data and the recovery data, these two driving behaviors are quite different.
-Ie. the Udacity data has a much wider range of steering angles, while my recovery data's steering angle is mostly between -0.2 and 0.2.
+I.E. the Udacity data has a much wider range of steering angles, while my recovery data's steering angle is mostly between -0.2 and 0.2.
 It should explain why combining them did not work well.
 ![alt text][image1]
 ![alt text][image2]